 Plus you could make an even bigger difference to your pension pot by topping up your contributions, although tax relief is subject to government limits.

-If you are a Scottish Rate tax payer, your Personal Allowance is the same as the rest of the UK as well as your rate of income tax.
-However, the amount you can earn before paying higher rate tax will be £31,500 (totalling £43,000 which includes the £11,500 personal allowance).
+If you're a Scottish Rate tax payer, your Personal Allowance and rate of income tax is the same as the rest of the UK.
+However, the amount you can earn before paying higher rate tax will be £30,931 (totalling £43,431 which includes the £12,500 personal allowance).

 For more details on the Scottish Rate of Income Tax, please visit the https://www.gov.uk/scottish-rate-income-tax